Steve-IX/Navora/ENV_SETUP.md

 2. Go to your account page and create an access token
 3. Copy the token and use it for both `MAPBOX_ACCESS_TOKEN` and `VITE_MAPBOX_TOKEN`

+## Getting an AviationStack API Key

+1. Sign up for a free account at [AviationStack](https://aviationstack.com/)
+2. Go to your dashboard and copy your API access key
+3. Use the token for `AVIATIONSTACK_API_KEY` and `VITE_AVIATIONSTACK_API_KEY`

 ## Security Notes

 - **Never commit `.env` files to version control**
 - Use strong, unique `JWT_SECRET` values in production
 - Keep your Mapbox access token secure
+- Keep your AviationStack API key secure
 - Rotate secrets regularly in production environments